anka-213/Minitroopers-bot/README.md

 1. Costumize config:

-   minitroopers.txt   -- Contains list of all the troopers you want to add script.sh          -- Contains hard-coded password (ignore if your troopers are not password-protected)
+     *  `minitroopers.txt`   -- Contains list of all the troopers you want to add
-                         Contains name of the opponent you want your to fight (preferably an easy one) run\_all.sh        -- Runs the main-list of troopers and uses special config for some troopers
+     *  `script.sh`          -- Contains hard-coded password.
+Contains name of the opponent you want your to fight (preferably an easy one)
+     *  `run_all.sh`        -- Runs the main list of troopers and uses special config for some troopers

 2. Add the `run_all.sh` to a daily cronjob to do the fights.